cmeeren/Facil/.github/CONTRIBUTING.md

 * `Facil.Generator` is the generator console app.
 The build output is copied as-is into the nupkg as a build tool.
 * `Facil.Runtime` and `Facil.Runtime.CSharp` contain runtime utilities used by the generated code.
 * ` Facil.Package` is the project that pulls together the generator, build tasks and runtime components into a single package, and also specifies all the package dependencies.
 It does not contain any code itself.
 * `DbTests` is the unit test project.
-In order to also test the build task, it references Facil using `PackageReference`, which after building `Facil.Package` exists in and (due to the solution’s `nuget.config`) is restored from the `nupkg` directory in the solution root.
+* `DbTests.DbGen` is the generation output project referenced by `DbTests`.
+Generation output is in a separate project because it takes a while to recompile due to the amount of generated code, so having it separated from the tests means the test project can be modified and recompiled more quickly.
+In order to also test the build task, this project references Facil using `PackageReference`, which after building `Facil.Package` exists in and (due to the solution’s `nuget.config`) is restored from the `nupkg` directory in the solution root.
-* `TestDb` is the database project that contains the schema used by `DbTests`.
+* `TestDb` is the database project that contains the schema used by `DbTests.DbGen`.

 #### Dev workflow: Quick testing of generator output:

 * Set `Facil.Generator` as the startup project
-* Run it when needed and verify the output in the `DbTests` project
+* Run it when needed and verify the output in the `DbTests.DbGen` project
 * Remember to perform the steps below to properly update the test project

 #### Dev workflow: Updating test project and running tests